puppetlabs/puppetlabs-mysql/REFERENCE.md

 Data type: `Any`

 The character set for the database.
+Must be set with collate to avoid corrective changes.

 Default value: `'utf8'`